adamkoziol/peppers/docs/trinidad_moruga_scorpion.md

 ### Watering

   - Water immediately after planting, then regularly throughout the season.
 Aim for a total of 1-2 inches per week (more when it's hotter).

+### Harvesting

+When the fruit is large and firm it is ready to pick.
+Or wait for the fruit to ripen further turning red.
+The sweetness and vitamin C content go up dramatically as the fruit changes colour.
+If you pick green, the total numbers of peppers harvested will increase.
+Fruit that sets after late August will not usually develop or ripen.
+Pull out the entire bush just before the first frost and hang it upside down in a warm, dry place to ripen hot peppers.

 #### Notes